Existential crisis: Unresolved crises

 Existential crises sometimes pass even if the underlying issue is not resolved.
 This may happen, for example, if the issue is pushed into the background by other concerns and thus remains present only in a masked or dormant state.
-But even in this state, it may have unconscious effects on how people lead their life, like career choices.
-It can also increase the likelihood of suffering another existential crisis later on in life and might make resolving these later crises more difficult.
+Even in this state, it may have unconscious effects on how people lead their life, like career choices.
+It can also increase the likelihood of suffering another existential crisis later in life and might make resolving these later crises more difficult.
 It has been argued that many existential crises in contemporary society are not resolved.
 The reason for this may be a lack of clear awareness of the nature, importance, and possible treatments of existential crises.

 Cultural context

 In the 19th century, Thomas Carlyle wrote of how the loss of faith in God results in an existential crisis which he called the "Centre of Indifference", wherein the world appears cold and unfeeling and the individual considers himself to be without worth.
 Søren Kierkegaard considered that angst and existential despair would appear when an inherited or borrowed world-view (often of a collective nature) proved unable to handle unexpected and extreme life-experiences.
 Friedrich Nietzsche extended his views to suggest that the death of God—the loss of collective faith in religion and traditional morality—created a more widespread existential crisis for the philosophically aware.

-Existential crisis has indeed been seen as the inevitable accompaniment of modernism (c.1890–1945).
+Existential crisis has indeed been seen as the inevitable accompaniment of modernism (circa 1890–1945).
 Whereas Émile Durkheim saw individual crises as the by-product of social pathology and a (partial) lack of collective norms, others have seen existentialism as arising more broadly from the modernist crisis of the loss of meaning throughout the modern world.
 Its twin answers were either a religion revivified by the experience of anomie (as with Martin Buber), or an individualistic existentialism based on facing directly the absurd contingency of human fate within a meaningless and alien universe, as with Sartre and Camus.

 Irvin Yalom, an emeritus professor of psychiatry at Stanford University, has made fundamental contributions to the field of existential psychotherapy.
 Rollo May is another of the founders of this approach.

 Fredric Jameson has suggested that postmodernism, with its saturation of social space by a visual consumer culture, has replaced the modernist angst of the traditional subject, and with it the existential crisis of old, by a new social pathology of flattened affect and a fragmented subject.